 In the event that you lose power to the RV or the awning motor on the rear patio awning does not function, you can manually override the awning.

-When facing the rear of the unit, the manual override is located on the left side of the awning.
-There is a rubber plug that must be removed to access the override.
-A picture of the override locations is shown below:
+When facing the rear of the unit, the manual override is located on the side of the awning opposite the motor.
+If you have a right hand motor (shown below) the override will be on the left hand side and vice versa.